The skin microbiome: how metabolomics can advance the next frontier in skin health

 To accelerate our understanding of skin health, the challenge now is to combine these new metabolomic and lipidomic data streams with host genetics and microbial metagenomics across a range of skin conditions in diverse populations.
 Skin and immune conditions are immensely multifactorial, so we need to cast a wide net, in terms of both study size and what we measure in those studies.
 Underpowered studies, as well as those that focus on only a few well-known analytes or gene variants, represent a missed opportunity to leverage the discovery power of high-throughput ‘omics technologies, including metabolomics.
 On the other hand, the stage is now set for a well-designed study to crack the code of a single skin condition through smart analysis of these large datasets.
 This knowledge will transform our ability to correct that particular skin condition with treatments such as live microbes or their beneficial products.
 It will also set a scientific standard that will drive new insight into the next skin disease, and so on into the future.

-To learn more about how metabolomics can help you accelerate your understanding of skin health with our Precision Metabolomics platform, contact us at [email protected].
+To learn more about how metabolomics can help you accelerate your understanding of skin health with our Precision Metabolomics platform, contact us today.

 Part of this blog post was adapted from Lisa’s Speaker Interview for the upcoming Microbiome Movement Skin Health & Dermatology summit.